jnickg/image-retoucher-rest/readme.md

 ## Not yet supported
 * `POST` to `/api/image` with image data to upload it to the backend DB.
 Returns a JSON object whose `url` field has the URL of the newly-available image
 * `POST` to `/valid/render/url/save` to render that image and add it to the backend DB
+* Comparison of image `X` with two different changesets.
+Right now you can compare a single changeset with the un-changed image.
 # Support
 Open an Issue on this repository for questions or bugs.